List of Programs

 Recurring Groups

-The first and third Thursday of the month from 5 p.m. to 6 p.m.
+VIRTUAL: The first Thursday of the month from 5 p.m. to 6 p.m.

 Blood Cancer Networking Group (Virtual)

-The final Thursday of the month from 4 p.m. to 5 p.m.
+The third Thursday of the month from 5 p.m. to 6 p.m.

 The second Thursday of the month from 6 to 7:30 p.m.
 Call 708-478-3529 to register.